 Reduced cost

-There is no employer-employee relationship with fractional executives.
-They typically charge a monthly or project-based fee.
+Fractional executives typically charge a monthly or project-based fee.
 That can be a fraction of the cost of hiring a full-time executive with similar experience, who will expect a big paycheck along with other perks of the job, from health insurance to stock options to severance pay.
+And since there is no employer-employee relationship with fractional executives, there’s less overhead and commitment.

 More Flexibility